It’s a very balanced, rich and pleasant wine. No suprises, but perfect delivery. — 2 months ago

 80 Grenache/ 15 Mourvèdre/ 5 Syrah.
 Followed from bottle over the course of two hours.

 To this wine’s credit, it presented exactly as it should.
 Warm 2015 vintage type profile which extracts the Grenache (ripe red fruits, sweet spice, little heat) but also accentuates/deepens the garrigue/potpurri profile.
 Alcohol pokes out a touch on the palate but it’s mostly juicy red berry fruit, little bit of dirty fig, herbal.
 On the whole, this is a very clean style of CdP that presents with no Brett/funk but also speaks to Grenache (as opposed to being a typical super CdP blend).
-Drink or hold another 3-5yrs for this window. — a month ago
+Drink or hold another 3-5yrs for this window. — 2 months ago

 Perhaps it was a mistake to drink this after a glass of the KS Barolo but seemed a bit overweight and lacking in acidity without the layers of complexity I expect in a #chateauneufdepape.
-It may have come down to insufficient time to aerate. — 2 months ago
+It may have come down to insufficient time to aerate. — 3 months ago

 Vieux Château Palon – 2021